llmrisks/llmrisks.github.io/src/content/post/week5.md

             During the pretraining phase, it is essential to feasibly construct high-quality data.
 A potential solution is to filter out machine-generated sources, especially when tokens are uncommon.
 However, we can only use heuristic rules, which are not always effective at removing fake content.
         </p>
         <p style="text-align: left; text-indent: 5%;">
             For supervised fine-tuning, there is typically a limited amount of data available for the instruction set.
 Some of the recommended solutions include manually removing problematic instructions and employing an honest-oriented SFT approach.
-The term "honesty" can be misleading as it is sometimes used to encapture a much broader range of desired behaviors by the trainer.
+The term "honesty" can be misleading as it is sometimes used to capture a much broader range of desired behaviors by the trainer.
         </p>
         <p style="text-align: left; text-indent: 5%;">
-            RLHF is an important alignment method which can also be used to mitigate halucinations including through the human labelers focusing more on "honest" answers.
+            RLHF is an important alignment method which can also be used to mitigate hallucinations including through the human labelers focusing more on "honest" answers.
         </p>
         <p style="text-align: left; text-indent: 5%;">
             For inference, one strategy is to reduce the snowballing of hallucinations by designing a dynamic p-value.
 The p-value should start off large and shrink as more tokens are generated.
 Furthermore, introducing new or external knowledge can be done at two different positions: before and after generation.